 Aside from relaxing the stress response, magnesium also directly promotes better and deeper sleep.
 This is mainly due to magnesium’s ability to influence the nervous system.

 Magnesium supplementation improves insomnia in many cases.
-A group of elderly people with insomnia who each took 500 mg of magnesium for 8 weeks were able to fall asleep faster, stay asleep longer, and had better overall sleep quality.
-They also had higher levels of melatonin, a hormone that participates in the sleep-wake cycle.
+A group of elderly people who each took 500 mg of magnesium for 8 weeks were able to fall asleep faster, stay asleep longer, and had better overall sleep quality.
+The magnesium group also had higher levels of melatonin, a hormone that participates in the sleep-wake cycle.

 Furthermore, supplementation with magnesium enhanced slow-wave sleep, also known as deep sleep or non-rapid eye movement sleep, and decreased cortisol levels – a hormone released during stress.
 Mg(2+) was given as dissolving tablets in three-day intervals of 10 mmol and 20 mmol, followed by 14 days of 30 mmol.